Non-stop flights to Oslo (OSL)

 Flights from Iceland to Oslo

-There is 1 airport in Iceland that has a direct connection to Oslo, which is Reykjavik (Keflavik).
-From Reykjavik (Keflavik), direct flights are offered by Icelandair, Norwegian and SAS (Star Alliance).
-This route is recently announced though, and not operational yet.
-It will start in January 2021.
+In Iceland, the only airport that has a direct connection to Oslo is Reykjavik (Keflavik).
+From Reykjavik (Keflavik), direct flights are offered by Icelandair, Norwegian and SAS (SkyTeam).

 Flights from Ireland to Oslo